martadorozh/Twitter-Sentiment-Analysis/README.md

 # TwitterAnalysis
 BTC analysis using Twitter &amp; NLP

-Social media such as Facebook, Instagram, or Twitter are places where many people spend some of their free time, writing various messages, uploading photos and videos.
-The profiles of individual users and the content they publish are the source of a huge amount of information that can be used as data for various analyzes and research.
-Cryptocurrencies are similar to the most famous currencies in the sense that they are constructed under the influence of public opinion, whether they are factual or not.
+Social media platforms such as Twitter have become a powerful source of real-time information and opinions.
+Users frequently express their thoughts on various topics, including cryptocurrencies, which are highly influenced by public sentiment, whether fact-based or not.
+Given the volatility of cryptocurrencies, analyzing public sentiment can provide valuable insights into price trends.

-In this project, I wanted to analyze the impact of Twitter users' statements on cryptocurrency price predictions through natural language processing using sentiment analysis.
+In this project, I aim to analyze the impact of Twitter users' opinions on Bitcoin price predictions through Natural Language Processing (NLP) and Sentiment Analysis.
+By leveraging Twitter data and machine learning techniques, I explore the relationship between market sentiment and cryptocurrency fluctuations.

-This project performs web scraping on Twitter data to analyze tweets using the Twitter API.
-The project utilizes Python libraries for data collection, processing, analysis, and visualization.
-The goal is to explore topics, trends, and sentiment analysis of tweets.
+This project uses Twitter API for data collection and applies Python-based NLP techniques for sentiment classification.
+Key components of the analysis include:

+Web scraping & data collection using the Twitter API.
+Preprocessing and cleaning of tweet text data.
+Sentiment analysis to classify tweets as positive, negative, or neutral.
+Visualization of sentiment trends and their correlation with BTC price movements.
+The ultimate goal of this analysis is to determine whether social media sentiment can serve as an indicator for Bitcoin price fluctuations.

 ## Table of Contents